 Applying Products in the Wrong Order

-If you want a complete, step-by-step breakdown of how to layer your products in the right order, this Skincare Routine Order: How to Layer Your Products the Right Way covers exactly that.
+For a complete, step-by-step breakdown of how to layer everything correctly, this Skincare Routine Order: How to Layer Your Products the Right Way explains exactly why sequence matters.

 Forgetting Your Neck and Chest